jiten97/adaptive-bitrate-test/README.md

 ### HLS Protocol
 To make dynamic switching between different bitrates based on user's network condition, Transcoding of the file is needed into smaller chunks.
 Key components:
 - **Segments:** File is divided in small chunks, typically into 6-10 seconds.
-They are requested and buffered individually, making the streaming smooth as there will be continous fetching of these chunks, instead one-time buffer/download of whole video.
+They are requested and buffered individually, making the streaming smooth as there will be continuous fetching of these chunks, instead one-time buffer/download of whole video.
 These chunks can help in switching between different quality of video on the basis of network condition.
 - **Manifest:** Main .m3u8 file that contains all the information of different chunks.
-It helps in identifying the chunk by bandwidth, resoltution, codecs, etc.
+It helps in identifying the chunk by bandwidth, resolution, codecs, etc.

 ### Server
 Server can be divided into different components:
 - **Front-End:** That will help in hosting the website to upload and stream the video content.
 - **Backend-Server:** That will help in upload and processing of video file.
 - **File Storage:** That will save the raw file, along with the processed file.
-Eg. AWS S3.
+E.g. AWS S3.
 - **Database:** To save file related information, to retrieve file from file storage.
-It can be SQL/No-SQL, depending upon usage but we are going to use serverless No-SQL AWS DynamoDB.
+It can be SQL/No-SQL, depending upon usage, but we are going to use serverless No-SQL AWS DynamoDB.
 ## Low Level Design
-Let us deep dive into scalling of application.
+Let us deep dive into scaling of application.
-### Upload scalling
+### Upload scaling
-There is an issue of uploading large files in go as there can be limit in http request size, server bandwidth(eg. nginx, loadbalancer, server size).
-To overcome these chllenges, front-end can divide file into smaller chunks(eg. 10MB) to utilize the multipart upload feature of S3 upload.
+There is an issue of uploading large files in go as there can be limit in http request size, server bandwidth(e.g. nginx, load balancer, server size).
+To overcome these challenges, front-end can divide file into smaller chunks(e.g. 10MB) to utilize the multipart upload feature of S3 upload.
 Multipart upload is divided into 3 parts:
 - **Initiation:** Initiation of multipart upload.
 Which provides uploadId to upload parts of file.
-- **Parts Upload:** Divide the file into multiple parts(eg.10MB) size and send it by multipart/form-data http call.
+- **Parts Upload:** Divide the file into multiple parts(e.g.10MB) size and send it by multipart/form-data http call.
 - **Completion:** Sum up all the parts by providing details of each individual part upload.
-### Transcoding Scalling
+### Transcoding Scaling
 We need a queue and server to off-load the Transcoding task to scale and reduce server load.
 We are going to use **AWS Elemental MediaConvert** to queue and transcode video.
 Following process needs to be done:
 - **Queue:** It will push the job to transcode the file.
 We are going to use the Default queue in this project.
 - **Template:** We need to create job template to use the transcoding specification in our code.
 We can also create the same template specification by using code itself.
 ### File Storage
-We have 2 types of file, ie raw and transcoded.
-We need to create 2 separate buckets on the for file storage, ie private bucket and public bucket. **Private bucket** is needed to restrict upload of file to S3, by using Authorisation(However, project doesn't have that part yet). **Public bucket** is needed for transcoded files to provide streaming access with getobject public permission.
+We have 2 types of file, ie raw and transcode.
+We need to create 2 separate buckets on the for file storage, ie private bucket and public bucket. **Private bucket** is needed to restrict upload of file to S3, by using Authorisation(However, project doesn't have that part yet). **Public bucket** is needed for transcoding files to provide streaming access with get-object public permission.
 ## API Reference

 ### Initiate Multipart upload